Renatochaz/starter-academic/content/authors/admin/_index.md

 In the blog section i will write mainly about study topics towards data science and some personal projects.
 The content covers exercises resolutions and codes for studies/projects in R, Phyton and later on LISP/Scala.

-Feel free to contact me at: renato.ch@usp.br
+Feel free to contact me at: renato.ch@usp.br and to enter my Discord server of Machine Learning studies (mainly in portuguese): https://discord.gg/qmrWRHMNyy